About Us

 Working together, we can create a better future.
 A few dedicated people who work together with allies and county and state officials can truly make a difference!

-Brett Johnson will chair our political committee, focusing on Pierce County, Port of Tacoma, and other key races.
-He also revises and contributes content on this website.
-Endorsements are an important way to identify strong candidates with environmental goals and introduce them to environmental advocates and donors.
-A complete slate of candidates encourages people to not just vote for President and Governor, but also to vote farther down the ballot to elect people who truly make a difference and get things done in our community.
+Brett Johnson chairs our political committee, focusing on key local races in Pierce County.
+He also revises and contributes content for the newsletter and website.
+Endorsements are an important way to identify strong candidates with environmental goals and introduce them to advocates and donors.
+A complete slate of candidates encourages people to not just vote for President and Governor, but also farther down the ballot to elect folks who can make a difference and get things done right here in our own community.

-Brett grew up in Puyallup and graduated from Rogers High School in 1994.
-He became the first student at the University of Puget Sound to earn an interdisciplinary degree in Environmental Policy.
-He then served in the Peace Corps in Nepal for two years as a Soil & Water Conservation Volunteer.
-He feels fortunate for this experience, as he enjoyed living and working with local villagers, learning to speak fluent Nepali, and traveling by foot in the mountains.
-He returned home to teach pre-license courses to pesticide applicators and developed the first wave of online courses at WSU Puyallup.
-He also assisted in diagnosing and recommending treatments for plant diseases, insect problems, and weeds.
+Brett grew up in Puyallup and graduated from Rogers High School.
+As a student at the University of Puget Sound, he earned the college’s first interdisciplinary degree in Environmental Policy.
+He then joined the Peace Corps in Nepal for two years as a Soil & Water Conservation Volunteer.
+He is grateful for this time living and working with local villagers, learning to speak fluent Nepali, and traveling daily by foot in the Himalayan foothills.
+Upon returning home, he taught pre-license courses to pesticide applicators, developed the first wave of online courses, and assisted with diagnosing plant diseases, insect problems, and invasive plants at WSU Puyallup.
+Nowadays, he works and lives in Tacoma with his wife, daughter and dog.